vlang/vlang-blog/content/blog/elevate-your-v-project-with-unit-tests.md

 ```

 As always, we run the tests with `v test .` from the root of the project.
-If we need to run only the unit tests, we can type ` v test test/unit_tests`
+If we need to run only the unit tests, we can type ` v test geometry`
 instead.
 Remember to use `Tab` for autocomplete support for paths.

 ## BONUS: Running Specific Tests